How to bring your company core values to life

-Culture Amp researched how to bring company values to life, but struggled to find any practical guidance.
-Most resources were simply broad outlines or generic advice such as ‘find out what your values mean to employees’ and then ‘make them real.’
+Culture Amp researched how to bring company values to life but struggled to find practical guidance.
+Most resources were broad outlines or generic advice such as ‘find out what your values mean to employees’ and then ‘make them real.’

 "Values in Action" workshops

-At Culture Amp, we assembled a small cross-functional and global team to structure a series of initiatives, mostly focused around interactive workshops that we called "Values in Action."
+At Culture Amp, we assembled a small cross-functional and global team to structure a series of initiatives, primarily focused on interactive workshops that we called "Values in Action."
 With at least one person in each location represented in the team, we were able to ensure it wasn’t just a ‘head office initiative.’

 Structuring the "Values in Action" workshops

 The "Values in Action" workshops were designed to bring our values to life through storytelling.
-Too often when we talk about values, we start describing the world we want to live in, rather than looking at the unique context and reality within which we operate.
-By telling real stories we start to do the latter.
+Too often, when we talk about values, we start describing the world we want to live in, rather than looking at the unique context and reality within which we operate.
+By telling authentic stories, we begin to do the latter.

-In each office location, we ran a dedicated two-hour workshop for each value.
+We ran a dedicated two-hour workshop for each office location for each value.
 Eventually, we added an additional workshop to uncover our fourth value.
 It wasn’t all smooth sailing from the get-go; the initial workshop was met with a combination of enthusiasm and skepticism.
 Many people had previously been involved in so-called workplace "values" initiatives with little success.

-However, once we worked through the benefits of the three core elements we’d explore - meaning, relevance and mutuality - and the storytelling component, people were on board.
+However, people were on board once we worked through the benefits of the three core elements we’d explore - meaning, relevance, and mutuality – and the storytelling component.
 They knew we were doing something different.

-We started off each session with a video of our founders sharing stories of our three values.
-This step was essential to set the tone and ensure the legacy of each value was considered as a part of its evolution.
+We started each session with a video of our founders sharing stories of our three values.
+This step was essential to set the tone and ensure each value's legacy was considered a part of its evolution.

 In groups, we then discussed the below three core areas: